-A guinea pig hay feeder is one of those essentials if your little guy’s diet consists of a heavy hay intake (little pun there for ya 🙂 ).
-There are plenty of guinea pig hay feeders out there.
+Hay Feeders For Guinea Pigs are one of those essentials if your little guy’s diet consists of a heavy hay intake (little pun there for ya 🙂 ).
+There are plenty of hay feeders for guinea pigs out there.
 Personally, I prefer to go for the feeders that are both functional, but also look nice.
 When you think about it, a guinea pig cage is a pretty big object and it takes up a lot of space.
 The last thing you want is for this big thing to end up being an eyesore, and believe me, I have seen some pretty ugly cages.
-You want proof?
-Check out these cages on Amazon here, there like 10 bad cages for every nice looking one.
+Do you want proof?
+Check out these cages on Amazon here, there are like 10 bad cages for every nice looking one.

-Now, if you don’t have a lot of time on your hands and you just want to see my number 1 recommendation for guinea pig hay feeders, simply click the link below:
+Now, if you don’t have a lot of time on your hands and you just want to see my number 1 recommendation for in regards to hay feeders for guinea pigs simply click the link below:

 I love anything made by Small Pet Select and this hay feeder is no exception.
 On top of that, I am not the only one who loves it, don’t believe me, check out the reviews here.

-Key Factors In My Review Of Guinea Pig Hay Feeders
+Key Factors In My Review Of A Hay Feeder For Guinea Pigs

-So, my recommendations for a guinea pig hay feeder have been made according to a few factors.
+So, my recommendations for a gay Feeder For a Guinea Pig have been made according to a few factors.